Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

+\begin{definition}[Two-player Cumulative Subtraction] A one heap two-player Cumulative Subtraction Form is defined on three layers. \begin{description} \item[Layer~1.]
+The \emph{heap space} is $\Omega (1,2)= \N_0\times \R^2$; \item[Layer~2.]
+A \emph{heap position} is of the form $\bs \omega=(x,(C_1,C_2))$, where $x\in\N_0$ is the heap size, and where $C_i\in \R$ is the accumulated size of Player~$i$'s pocket.
+The ruleset is described just below. \item[Layer~3.]
+A \emph{grounded position} is a disjunctive sum of heap positions together with a current player $p$ in the alternating move convention.
+If played on one heap, we denote it by $(x,(C_1,C_2),p)$. \end{description} The ruleset, which sometimes is referred to as {\em heap-size dynamic} \cite{HR},\footnote{Heap-size or ``pilesize'' dynamic rulesets are usually seen as generalizations of fixed or invariant rulesets; here the notion {\sc Heap Dynamic} will later apply as a restriction of the full class of {\sc Cumulative Games}.} is described via the option sets $\bs\omega_1$ and $\bs\omega_2$ from Equation~\eqref{eq:recursive}.
+Here they are:

-Observe that Definition~\ref{def:cumsub} assures that every game will end, but it does not specify who wins, or what are the players' utilities.
-This allows for several variations which we discuss below.
-We use the superscript `T', whenever we wish to emphasize that a position, heap size, cumulation etc. is terminal.
+and where $\s:\N_0\rightarrow 2^\N\times 2^\N$ is a given {\em subtraction map},, that may depend on the heap size, but not the cumulation, and where, for all $x$, $\s(x)_1\cup\s(x)_2\subset [x]$, with in particular $\s(0)_1\cup\s(0)_2=\varnothing$. \end{definition} Observe that Definition~\ref{def:cumsub} assures that every game will end as any action $a$ is a positive integer, and, for all $x,a$ the subtraction $x-a\geqslant 0$.
+But it does not specify who wins, or what are the player utilities.
+This allows for several variations, which we discuss below.
+We will use the superscript `T', whenever we wish to emphasize that a position, heap size, cumulation etc. is terminal.

+\begin{property}[Fixed Rules] If there are subsets of the natural numbers $S_1,S_2\subset \N$ such that for all $x\in \N_0$, for $i\in \{1,2\}$, $\s(x)_i=S_i\cap \{0,\ldots ,x\}$, then the ruleset $\s$ is \emph{fixed}.\footnote{In the setting of symmetric (impartial) Subtraction Games, fixed rules have also been called Vector Subtraction Games \cite{Go}, and Invariant Games \cite{DR}.} In case of fixed rulesets, we abuse notation and denote, in case of symmetry, $\s=S_i$, and otherwise $\s=(S_1,S_2)$. \end{property}